pwknoch/a-website/readme.md

 - [ ] Poker/Blackjack?
 Maybe use speechSynthesis for fun?

 Other Stuff
-- [ ] Something to pull the last ~10 commits and display a feed.
+- [ ] Something to pull the last ~10 commits and display a feed. (this may have issues related to cors... maybe once I spin up a node server for this project, we can store it in a database.)